skcheerla/AWS-Training/Amazon Elastic Compute Cloud (EC2)/README.md

     **Key**- Up to 128 Unicode characters in UTF-8
     **Value** -Optional tag value up to 256 characters in UTF-8
     **Resource types** - The resource type on which the tag will be created when an instance is launched from the launch template.
+    Amazon Machine Image (AMI)
+An AMI contains the software configuration (operating system (OS), application server, and applications) required to launch your instance.
+The AMI catalog contains applications and OS images organized as follows: